holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 }
 ```

-1. As `findOne` returns a promise, this is what we must stub.
+1. As `findOne` returns a Promise, this is what we must stub.
 This is finally the place
    where we can return our photos.

 1. Reseting history changes (for stubs).

 1. As we are dealing with Promise, the way of executing this part of the test code
    needed to change as well.